Karl Priebe: Personal life

 Priebe was gay.
 In 1944, Priebe had a brief romantic relationship with writer Owen Dodson.

 Between 1945 and 1955, he shared his life with New York writer Frank Roy Harriott.

 In his later years Priebe suffered from a number of ailments.
 In November 1975, he had one of his eyes surgically removed, and his health began to decline.
-He died from cancer at his home in Milwaukee on July 5, 1976, at the age of 62.
+He died of cancer on July 6, 1976.
+He was buried in Holy Cross Cemetery, Milwaukee.